themorlan/openREM/docs/env_variables.rst

 OpenREM users have found one x-ray system which incorrectly sets the Device Observer UID to be equal to the Study Instance UID.
 In this situation a new entry is created in the display name settings for every new exam that arrives in OpenREM, making the display name table fill with many duplicate entries for the same system.
-To avoid this problem a list of models can be specified in a local_settings.py variable - OpenREM will ignore the Device Observer UID value when creating new display names for any model in this list:
+To avoid this problem a list of models can be specified using the variable below - OpenREM will ignore the Device Observer UID value when creating new display names for any model in this list.
+The model name text must exactly match what is contained in the system's Manufacturer's Model Name DICOM tag (0008,1090).

 .. code-block:: none